AdobeDocs/commerce-php/src/pages/developer/components/indexing/optimization.md

 ### Setting batch size with environment variables

-As of Magento 2.4.3, it is possible to configure the batch size with environment variables, or in `app/etc/env.php`, for the following indexers:
+As of Adobe Commerce and Magento Open Source 2.4.3, it is possible to configure the batch size with environment variables, or in `app/etc/env.php`, for the following indexers:

 *  `cataloginventory_stock`
 *  `catalog_category_product`